colinshaw1/portfolio-project-4/README.md

 Agile Methodology
 --
 ---
-For project management of Film, Blog Trello was used to track the Agile Methodology.
+For the project management of Film, Blog Trello was used to track the Agile Methodology.
 ---
 Start planning the Trello board
 Planning underway deciding tasks that are most important and how to plan and design the project